Bayesian Calibrated Click-Through Auction

-We further notice that the discretization technique applied to Theorem \ref{claimriunderline} is in fact regardless of the expected revenue $R(r, s)$.
+We remark that the discretization technique applied to Theorem \ref{claimriunderline} is in fact regardless of the expected revenue $R(r, s)$.
 To retain the calibration constraint and preserve the approximation simultaneously, one basic requirement is that $R(r, s)$ needs to be Lipschitz-continuous in signal $s$.
 Therefore, our algorithm can be treated as a framework that can accommodate different auctions (with Lipschitz continuous expected revenue $R(r, s)$) and maintain the calibration of signals.
 Based on this observation, we consider one simple modified auction: a click-through auction with a reserved price.
-Reserve prices are widely studied in the literature and commonly used in the industry \citep{paes2016field,ostrovsky2011reserve}. {Similarly, we only need to show $R(r, s)$ of this modified auction is Lipschitz-continuous for Corollary \ref{corollaryclickthroughreservedprice} to be true, which is relegated to Appendix \ref{Proof_of_Corollary_corollaryclickthroughreservedprice} for completeness.} \begin{corollary} Consider the click-through auction with some fixed reserve price $p$, where the price that winner $i^*$ needs to pay per click is defined as $p_{i^*} =\max\{p, \max_{j\neq i^*} \frac{v_js_j}{s_{i^*}} \}$.
-For any such instance of two bidders and a small positive number $\eps>0$, we can obtain a signaling scheme $\overline{\pi}$, which achieves (multiplicatively) $1 - O(\eps)$ approximation to the optimal revenue.
-The time complexity of the algorithm is $poly(|\mathcal{R}|, \frac{1}{\eps})$. \end{corollary}
+Reserve prices are widely studied in the literature and commonly used in the industry \cite{paes2016field,ostrovsky2011reserve}. {Similarly, we only need to show $R(r, s)$ of this modified auction is Lipschitz-continuous for Corollary \ref{corollaryclickthroughreservedprice} to be true, which is deferred to Appendix \ref{Proof_of_Corollary_corollaryclickthroughreservedprice}.}

+\begin{corollary} In a click-through auction where winner pays at least some fixed reserve price $p$, for any constant number of bidders and any small $\eps>0$, there is an algorithm that computes (multiplicatively) $1 - O(\eps)$ approximate signaling scheme with time complexity $poly(|\mathcal{R}|, \frac{1}{\eps})$. \end{corollary}